 Career Starter - For applicants with no previous qualifications you can apply for a Level 2 Retailer Apprenticeship which takes around 12-15 months to complete.
 You will also complete Functional Skills at Level 2 alongside this.

-Store Management Apprenticeship - For applicants that already have their GCSE’s in Maths and English at Grade C or above (or equivalents) you can apply for our Store Management Apprenticeship programme.
+Store Management Apprenticeship - For applicants that already have their GCSE Maths and English grade 4-9 (minimum grade C or equivalent) you can apply for our Store Management Apprenticeship programme.
 You will complete both Level 2 Retailer and Level 3 Retail Team Leader which takes up to 36 months to complete.

 We don’t hang around at Aldi, and neither will you.
 So from the moment you start, you’ll be straight to it, signing your contracts, meeting your Assessor and completing all the paperwork to enrol onto your qualification.1 (of 24)